Microsoft/MCW-Azure-Blockchain/Hands-on lab/Hands-on lab step-by step - Azure Blockchain.md

     ![](images/media/image101.png)

-7. Check the **Show Password** box, then **copy the password** for future reference.
+7. Check the **Show Password** box, then **copy the password** for future reference

     ![](images/media/image102.png)

-8. Click **Create**.
+8. Click **Create**

     ![](images/media/image103.png)

-9. Repeat the last couple steps to create the following additional users within Azure AD, and log in with them to the Blockchain Workbench Web Client so their accounts get created.
+9. Repeat the last couple steps to create the following additional users within Azure AD, and log in with them to the Blockchain Workbench Web Client so their accounts get created

     | Name                              | User name
     | --------------------------------- | ---------------------------------